-READING PLUS EXEMPLARS STANDARD IDENTIFIER STANDARD ALIGNMENT READING STEM WRITING PROMPT Literature ELA-Literacy.
-RL.11-12.1 Key Ideas and Details - Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain.
+READING PLUS EXEMPLARS STANDARD CLUSTER ALIGNMENT READING STEM WRITING PROMPT Literature CCSS.ELA-Literacy.
+RL.11-12.1 Key Ideas and Details Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain.
 Standard met Why did Sam's mom display his trophies in the living room?
 Describe how you arrived at conclusions about a selection's main idea and characters if information about these text elements was not directly stated.
-ELA-Literacy.
-RL.11-12.2 Key Ideas and Details - Determine two or more themes or central ideas of a text and analyze their development over the course of the text, including how they interact and build on one another to produce a complex account; provide an objective summary of the text.
+CCSS.ELA-Literacy.
+RL.11-12.2 Key Ideas and Details Determine two or more themes or central ideas of a text and analyze their development over the course of the text, including how they interact and build on one another to produce a complex account; provide an objective summary of the text.
 Standard met What is the main idea of this selection?
 (Theme: relationships) Describe a character who struggled with society or family and how/if that struggle was resolved.
-ELA-Literacy.
-RL.11-12.4 Craft and Structure - Determine the meaning of words and phrases as they are used in the text, including figurative and connotative meanings; analyze the impact of specific word choices on meaning and tone, including words with multiple meanings or language that is particularly fresh, engaging, or beautiful.
-Standard met In this excerpt, what does the author mean by the phrase, "a morning star of hope"?
-Explain how a character's actions or attitude can change the meaning of a word or phrase.
-ELA-Literacy.
-RL.11-12.6 Craft and Structure - Analyze a case in which grasping point of view requires distinguishing what is directly stated in a text from what is really meant (e.g., satire, sarcasm, irony, or understatement).
+CCSS.ELA-Literacy.
+RL.11-12.4 Craft and Structure Determine the meaning of words and phrases as they are used in the text, including figurative and connotative meanings; analyze the impact of specific word choices on meaning and tone, including words with multiple meanings or language that is particularly fresh, engaging, or beautiful.
+(Include Shakespeare as well as other authors.)
+Standard met The author compares the wood on the box to One well-known analogy states, "Life is like a box of chocolates.
+You never know what you're going to get."
+Create a new analogy for this statement ("Life is like) based on a selection that you have read and explain what you mean.
+Use details from the selection to illustrate and support your writing.
+CCSS.ELA-Literacy.
+RL.11-12.6 Craft and Structure Analyze a case in which grasping point of view requires distinguishing what is directly stated in a text from what is really meant (e.g., satire, sarcasm, irony, or understatement).
 Standard met Dramatic irony happens when the audience understands a situation but the character involved does not.
 Twain often used this device to convey humor.
 In this excerpt, the sentence, "But not knowing what the trouble was, I couldn't help him" is humorous because Give examples of the use of rhetoric in a selection and tell how it influenced your interpretation of the selection's ideas or themes.